abrelsfo/npmprep/readme.md

 [![Build Status](https://travis-ci.org/abrelsfo/npmprep.svg?branch=master)](https://travis-ci.org/abrelsfo/npmprep)
 [![npm download count](http://img.shields.io/npm/dm/npmprep.svg?style=flat)](http://npmjs.org/npmprep)

-> npm module to remove the name of the module from the README, publish to npm, add name back
+> npm adds your title and description to the top of the page and then adds everything in your README.
+This will strip the title from the README, publish to npm, and then add the title back to the README.
+That way it is still good to publish on github as well.
+You need to run ```npm adduser``` before running this though.

 <br>